 ACCA supports its 219,000 members and 527,000 students (including affiliates) in 179 countries, helping them to develop successful careers in accounting and business, with the skills required by employers.
 ACCA works through a network of 110 offices and centres and 7,571 Approved Employers worldwide, and 328 approved learning providers who provide high standards of learning and development.

 London School of Finance and Law (LSFL) offers a wide range of courses in finance and tax law that can be taken alongside your professional qualification studies elsewhere.
-The following advanced certificates may be of interest for students studying finance and accounting in colleges and universities or pursuing qualifications with professional accounting and tax bodies, including ACCA:

 Image: NDABCREATIVITY / Adobe Stock